tmtsoftware/esw/docs/src/main/sequencer/server/sequencer-server.md

 #### pause

-This api allows to pause sequence.
+This api allows pausing sequence.
 Command which is currently in progress will execute but sequence execution will not proceed.

 Pause
 :   @@snip [sequencer-embedded-server.http](../../../../../tools/sequencer/sequencer-embedded-server.http) { #pause }